amilich/Twitter/README.md

 Twitter clone for Computer Science
 ==================================

-Built with Twitter Bootstrap and lots of code from Twitter.com by Andrew Milich
+Built with Twitter Bootstrap and lots of code stolen from Twitter.com

 _`For Education Purposes only`_